Oh My, Phimai Historical Park

 Travellers in this region gravitate towards Angkor Wat.
 Photos of its iconic shape at sunset attract people from near and far.
 It’s like the Macha Pichu of South East Asia.
 But you don’t need to go to Cambodia to see this type of temple.
-Similar ones exist all over north-eastern Thailand, like Phimai, near Nakhon Ratchasima (also known as Korat).
+Similar ones exist all over north-eastern Thailand, like Phimai historical park, near Nakhon Ratchasima (also known as Korat).

 Many visitors planning a trip to Angkor Wat don’t realise that there’s not just one temple.
 Angkor, meaning Holy City, was, in fact, the capital city of the huge Khmer empire.
 Thought to have once been the biggest city in the world, at 1000 square km (to put that in perspective, New York is less than 800 km² and London is about 1,500), the temples are just a part of it.
 In total, there are allegedly over 1000 temples, including the famous Angkor Wat and Tha Prom, seen in Tomb Raider, the massive heads of the Bayon and the pretty pink walls and lotus ponds of Banteay Srei (click here to read our blog from Siem Reap in 2007).